datdiego/CS5103_Project/README.md

 Language: Python3

-## Word Statistics
+Final: 5/8/2022

-#### Version 0.1
+#### Version 0.2

+### TEST CASE 1

+TEST CASE DESCRIPTION
+1. Input a string or text document into program.
+2. The program returns the count frequencey of each unique word.
+3. It should be able to read across spaces, tabs, and newline characters as separators.

+TEST DATA
+Input:
+String:	Hello World

+EXPECTED RESULTS
+Output:
+		hello: 1
+		world: 1

+### TEST CASE 2
+1. Input a string or text document into program.
+2. Enter a old word from the strin or text document to be replaced.
+3. Replace the old word with a new input word within the string or text document.
+4. Print string or text document with new word.

+TEST DATA
+Input:
+String: 	Hello World
+Old Word:	Hello
+New Word:	Hi

+EXPECTED RESULTS
+Output:
+		Hi World

-### Requirements:
+### TEST CASE 3
-1. In this project you are writing a program to perform various word statistics of a given document (as a string).
-The initial requirement is to count the frequency of each unique word.
-The code should support combinations of space, tab, and newline characters as separators.

-2. The second requirement change is to allow replacement of all occurrences of a given word to a given replacement word.
-Note that the replacement happens only when the given pattern word matches with a whole word.
-For example, for text “ab cd ef”, replace “a” with
+1. New feature called grepline.
+2. Input a text document into program.
+3. Input a keyword into program.
+4. Program will search the document by line and returns the line in which the word was found.

+TEST DATA
+Input:
+Document:	Hello World.txt
+		Hello World
+		Hi Moon
+Keyword:	World

+EXPECTED RESULTS
+Output:
+	Line 0 : Hello World
 ## How to run program
 ### On Shell
 1. Change directory to where 'main.py' is located.
 (Make sure Python3 is installed)